 This course is taken toward the end of the Masters of Arts in Health and Wellness Coaching and provides students with the opportunity to demonstrate the integration of their coaching skills with the content of their area(s) of concentration.
 Students will complete two culminating assignments designed to further professional development including a capstone paper and action plan to advance his or her coaching skills.

-Prerequisite: COA 620 and 3 of the following: APP 700, COA 660, HRB 600, HRB 605, HRB 622, ISCI615, or ISCI 671, NUTR601, NUTR602, NUTR614, NUTR672
+Prerequisites: COA 620; and 3 of the following: APP 700, or COA 660, or HRB 600, or HRB 605, or HRB 622, or ISCI615, or ISCi671, or NUTR601, or NUTR602, or NUTR614, or NUTR672